amozaffari/jekyll-klise/about.md

 | **BSc in Mining Engineering**          | [Amirkabir University of Technology](https://aut.ac.ir/en)                                                              | 2007 - 2011       |

 ---

+## 🤝 Let's Collaborate

+I am always happy to discuss new ideas and potential collaborations.
+If you are interested in **ML/AI applications in climate and weather**, whether for a research partnership, a research stay, an internship, BSc. or MSc. thesis, or PhD opportunity within the **BSC Earth Sciences Department**—please feel free to reach out via the links below!

+📧 **Email:** `amirpasha.mozaffari [at] bsc [dot] es`

 ## 🌐 Connect with Me